syse-i/django-component-tags/README.rst

 The goal of this project is to use
-`Django Template Tags <https://docs.djangoproject.com/en/3.1/ref/templates/builtins/>`_ and create a new way of writing **reusable html components**.
-This new way should fit the Django standards of creating classes, like ``Models`` and ``Forms``.
+`Django Template Tags <https://docs.djangoproject.com/en/3.1/ref/templates/builtins/>`_ and create a new way of writing **reusable html components**, this new way should fit the Django standards of creating classes, like ``Models`` and ``Forms``.

 Some features: